cambridge-stacker/cambridge-modpack/README.md

 ## How to use
 Download the source code ZIP from [here](https://github.com/SashLilac/cambridge-modpack/archive/main.zip).

-Once done, extract the `tetris` folder into your Cambridge installation.
+Once done, extract the `tetris` and `res` folder into your Cambridge installation.
 That's it!

 If you're using a .love file or a .exe file, you'll need to drag the folder into one of [these](https://love2d.org/wiki/love.filesystem) locations instead.